justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ###### Example 3: Civil engineering

 &emsp; The failure of infrastructure projects, such as bridges or dams, can often be traced back to calculation errors during the design phase.
+For example, in 2018, the Morandi Bridge in Genoa, Italy, collapsed due to an underestimation of the stress on its stay cables, a design flaw that led to catastrophic failure killing 43 people.
 An autoformalizer could rigorously check all engineering calculations and ensure consistency in models, helping to prevent such disasters.

 ###### Example 4: Automated paper review